AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 ### Description

-The goal of this analysis is to leverage the R packages [medulloPackage](https://github.com/d3b-center/medullo-classifier-package) and [MM2S](https://github.com/cran/MM2S) that utilize expression data from RNA-seq or array to classify the medulloblastoma (MB) samples into four subtypes i.e Group3, Group4, SHH, WNT.
-The input for both classifiers is a log-normalized FPKM matrix with gene symbols as rownames in case of medulloPackage and entrez ids as rownames in case of MM2S.
+The goal of this analysis is to leverage the R package [medulloPackage](https://github.com/d3b-center/medullo-classifier-package) that utilizes expression data from RNA-seq or array to classify the medulloblastoma (MB) samples into four subtypes i.e Group3, Group4, SHH, WNT.
+The input for medulloPackage classifier is a log-normalized FPKM matrix with gene symbols as rownames.
 We use the polyA selected (n = 1) and rRNA depleted (n = 121) MB samples as input.
-Because the classifiers do not work on single-sample, we merge the two matrices by common gene symbols and use the merged matrix as input.
 To see if batch correction of library type as any effect on the classification, we also use a second input matrix that has been batch corrected for library type using the sva package.

 ### Running the full analysis